unplugvc/unplugvc.github.io/_posts/events/2018-09-12-madonna-di-campiglio.md

 image: http://localhost:4000/assets/img/location/tuckett.jpeg
 when_header: September 12-14, 2018
 how_was_it:
 - We have chosen the best of the best.
-The Unplug refuge is in the heart of Brenta Dolomites, grandiose mountains in the north part of Trentino.
-It is an occasion to really deeply connect with fellow entrepreneurs and investors, but most of all to feel the pull of nature, enjoying the silence and solitude that you can only get by being in the middle of the mountains.
+Unplug will be hosted in two amazing venues The Unplug Resort and The Unplug Refuge.

-- The hut is set in the Dolomites at 2272 mt., where your view can spread above the neighboring mountains and you can't hear a sound other than animals.
-The location maintains the typical character of alpine refuge, with basic-wood accommodations, intense food experience and cozy atmosphere.
+- The Resort is a ****s hotel, in Madonna di Campiglio, often called "the pearl of the Dolomites".
+The Refuge instead is a mountain hut in the heart of Brenta Dolomites, grandiose mountains in the northern part of Trentino.
+This hut is set in the Dolomites at 2272 mt., where your view can spread above the neighboring mountains and you can't hear a sound other than animals.
+The location maintains the typical character of an alpine refuge, with basic-wood accommodations, intense food experience and cozy atmosphere.

+- We will be sleeping in bunk bed dormitory rooms, which will give you a connection to your fellow hikers you won't get anywhere else.
+But then we'll hike back down to our hotel where you can relax in one of the biggests SPAs of the Alps.

 #video: https://www.youtube.com/watch?v=dUyhWS0rR1A
 video: https://www.youtube.com/embed/KYI5mAWJClA